jonathancm29/ask-gpt/README.md

-# Learning project to ask openAI questions
+# Ask GPT - Learning project to ask openAI questions

-## Open-source project that implements a web interface to interact with an artificial intelligence language model called GPT-3 (Generative Pre-trained Transformer 3), which is one of the most advanced language models available today
+Ask GPT is a web application that allows users to interact with the OpenAI GPT-3 language model.
+Users can input a question and receive a generated response from the GPT-3 model.
+The size of the GPT-3 model used to generate the response can also be selected by the user, affecting the quality and accuracy of the generated responses.

+## Usage
+To use Ask GPT, a valid OpenAI API key is required.
+Once a valid key is obtained, the application can be configured and launched locally or on a cloud server.

+After launching the application, users can navigate to the web interface and input a question in the provided text box.
+The selected GPT-3 model will then generate a response to the question, which will be displayed on the page.

+## Installation
+To install and run the application, follow these steps:

+* Clone this repository to your local machine.
+* Install the required dependencies by running npm install in the root directory.
+* Launch the application by running npm start in the root directory.
+* Navigate to http://localhost:3000 in your web browser to access the application.

+## Make with:
-## Make with Next JS and Tailwind
+NextJS and Tailwind
-## TypeScript
+TypeScript

 ### Form with two fields, You must send the apikey and prompt question, then a request will be created